 I'm worried my children will not want to smile for the camera or misbehave

 If you have other children, you might be worried about how they’ll react to having a camera around.
 Please rest assured that I don't want your children to be anything other than themselves.
 I don't need them to sit still or 'be good', I have a 3-year-old and a 5-year-old who point blank refuse to pose for me, I've become an expert in taking photos on the run and I have a lot of tricks to make sure that I get those lovely, connected family photos that you are after.
 Please do not bribe your children to behave for me, I find this never works (especially if sweets are involved).
 Of course, you know your children best, and if you want to give them something as a treat at the end of the session, that is entirely up to you.

 I find it helps (especially with toddlers and older babies) if they have had a nap prior to our session and are well rested.
 It's always a good idea to have snacks and a drink on hand if we need to take a break for little ones to refuel.

 I promise to get your full gallery to you within 10 days of your session.
 I normally do an initial edit and I like to post some of my favourites on my social media accounts as this helps me promote my business.
 If you do not want me to share your photos, please do let me know.
 Your gallery will be live for three months so that you can download, save and print your photos.

 One last thing before you go...

 If you haven't already done so, please would you email me with your mobile phone number, the names of your family members and (if you have the time) a little bit about your family.
 Knowing these things in advance helps me to get the most out of your session and capture unique images that reflect who you truly are, right now.

 If you have any further questions or want clarification on anything mentioned above, please do not hesitate to message, call or email me.
-I can't wait to meet you and photograph your family!
+I can't wait to meet you and photograph your growing family!